dosreislab/dosreislab.github.io/_posts/2017-10-24-marginal-likelihood-mcmc3r.md

 ILN: | -32,186.61 | ± 0.036
 GBM: | -32,188.17 | ± 0.055

 The log-marginal likelihood estimates here are very close to those obtained under the stepping stones method.
 However, note we used _n_ = 32 points to converge to the same result as with stepping stones.
 Thus, the stepping stones method appears more efficient.
+Note the S.E. only gives you an idea of the precision, not the accuracy, of the estimate.
+It is possible to obtain very precise estimates of the marginal likelihood (the S.E. is very small) that are biased (i.e. the estimate is far from the true value).
+This is due to the discretisation bias in the calculation of the 'thermodynamic' integral (see Lartillot and Philippe 2006, and Xie et al. 2011).
+This will occur especially if _n_ is small.
+Try _n_ = 1 (which performs very poorly).

 #### Other applications of Bayes factors in MCMCTree

 The strategy used here to select for a relaxed-clock model can also be used to select for the tree topology or the substitution model.

 Say you have 3 competing tree topologies, and you want to calculate the posterior probability of each.
-You can prepare 3 Newick files with the different topologies, and create 3 directories, into which you will run the three separete marginal likelihood calculations.
+You can prepare 3 Newick files with the different topologies, and create 3 directories, into which you will run the three separate marginal likelihood calculations.
 In this case you would prepare 3 `mcmctree.ctl` templates, with the same parameters for all analyses, except for the `treefile` variable, which you would edit to point to the appropriate tree topology.
 The rest of the procedure is then exactly the same as when selecting for the relaxed-clock model.

 A similar approach can be used to select for a substitution model.
 Say you want to compare HKY85 vs. HKY85+Gamma.
 In this case you would have two `mcmctree.ctl` templates, differing only in the `alpha` variable in the template (`alpha=0` for no Gamma model, and, say `alpha = 0.5` to activate the gamma model).
 The rest follows as above.

-Finally, the `mcmc3r` package can also be used to prepare `bpp.ctl` templates to calculate Bayes factors and model probabilities for species delimitation with BPP (Rannala and Yang, 2017).
+Finally, the `mcmc3r` package can also be used to prepare `bpp.ctl` files to calculate Bayes factors and model probabilities for species delimitation with BPP (Rannala and Yang, 2017).
 The procedure for this is essentially the same as the one used here with MCMCTree.

 ## References

 * dos Reis et al. (2016) Bayesian molecular clock dating of species divergences in the genomics era. _Nature Reviews Genetics_, 17: 71–80.

 * dos Reis et al. (2017) Using phylogenomic data to explore the effects of relaxed clocks and calibration strategies on divergence time estimation: Primates as a test case. _bioRxiv_.

+* Lartillot and Philippe 2006.
+Computing Bayes factors using thermodynamic integration. _Systematic Biology_, 55: 195–207.

 * Lepage et al. (2007) A general comparison of relaxed molecular clock models. _Molecular Biology and Evolution_, 24: 2669–2680.